peat-platform/swagger-to-peat-types/README.md

 * By default only models associated with PUT and POST actions are created.
 The -a flag overrides this and creates all.

-* A file is created which maps the endpoint and the action to the type id in the OPENi platform.
+* A file is created which maps the endpoint and the action to the type id in the PEAT platform.

 Options